What is an MVP for Startups and Businesses?

 Early User Feedback

-The primary goal of an MVP is to test assumptions, gather user feedback, and validate market demand, while a complete product focuses on scaling, retention, and monetization.
+The primary goal of an MVP is to test assumptions, gather user feedback as early as possible to validate market demand.
+A complete product, in its turn, focuses on scaling and user retention, as well as monetization.

 Minimal Design